splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/deploy-collector-k8s-java.rst

     If you can't see the ``initContainer`` or ``OTEL`` environment, restart your application pod.
 The OpenTelemetry Collector pods must be active and running before you deploy your Java application.

-Now that your application is running, you're ready to start viewing data in Splunk APM.
+Now that the application is running, we're ready to start viewing data in Splunk APM.
 See :ref:`k8s-java-view-apm`.